-- Talk to your Scout Master to find Merit Badge Counselors inside or outside Troop 682.
-Here are some lists for your research:
+- Find a Counselor.
+Talk to your Scout Master to find Merit Badge Counselors.
+Here are some lists:

 - Pick a Subject.
 Talk to your unit leader about your interests.
 Read the requirements of the merit badges you think might interest you, and pick one to earn.
 Your leader will give you the name of a person from a list of counselors.
 These individuals have special knowledge in their merit badge subjects and are interested in helping you.